magister-api/docs/source/configuration.rst

 Retrieving Environment Configuration
 ------------------------------------

 All of the configuration variables defined will be loaded into the ``$_ENV`` PHP super-global when your application receives a request.
-The Magister 6 API uses an ``env`` helper to retrieve values from these variables in the configuration files.
+The Magister 6 API uses an ``env`` helper to retrieve the values from these variables in the configuration files.

 .. code-block:: php